Bucknalla/sigfox_connected_target/README.md

 ##Run the code

-- plug the light sensor between the A4 and GND pins
+- plug the piezo sensor between the A4 and 3.3V pins
-- repeatedly read the light sensor from analog pin A4
+- repeatedly read the sensor from analog pin A4
-- send the value to the SIGFOX network every 10 minutes (maximum 140 messages per day)
+- send the value through the SIGFOX network when the target has been hit Note that the ETSI limitation allows a maximum of 140 messages per day.

 1. upload this program to The AirBoard via the BLE-LINK/XBee shield
 2. replace the BLE-LINK/XBee shield by the SIGFOX shield